| CloserLook > Romans > Romans 4:1-3 |

 The answer is

-a decided no, and Eph 2:8-9 makes this very
+a decided no, and Ephesians 2:8-9 makes this very clear --- "For by grace are ye saved through faith; and that not of

-saved through faith; and that not of yourselves: it is the gift of God: Yes, faith plus
+yourselves: it is the gift of God: Yes, faith

-works has always been a problem.
+plus works has always been a problem.

 And it was a

-problem that Paul dealt with, in Romans chapter 4.
+problem that Paul dealt with in Romans Chapter 4.

 Not

-surprisingly, this false doctrine surfaced amongst the Jewish
+surprisingly, this false doctrine surfaced amongst the Jewish Christians, and

 shall we say then that Abraham our father, as pertaining to the flesh, hath

-found?
-I can almost hear the Jewish Christians saying, surely you don't mean father Abraham.
-Yes, contrary to popular opinion, Abraham is a prime example of faith alone, rather than works.
+Yes, contrary to popular opinion, Abraham is a prime example of faith alone rather than works.
 Oh, I know Abraham's faith faltered several times over the years, but he still emerges as God's grand example of implicit faith.
-And for that reason, I would like to postpone our study of Romans chapter 4 until next time, and spend the rest of this lesson, getting to know this grand old man of faith a little better. ~ ~ ~ ~ ~ ~
+And for that reason, I would like to postpone our study of Romans Chapter 4 until next time, and spend the rest of this lesson getting to know this grand old man of faith a little better. ~ ~ ~ ~ ~ ~

-of idol worshipers.
+culture of idol worshippers.

-We are made aware of that fact, in Joshua 24:2 "And Joshua said unto all the people, Thus saith the LORD God of
+We are made aware of that fact in Joshua 24:2 "And Joshua said unto all the people, Thus saith the LORD God of

 Israel, Your fathers dwelt on the other side of the flood in old time, even